ezeoleaf/awesome-golang-repositories/README.md

 [Sophy](https://github.com/FarDragi/Sophy): Hi I'm Sophy, a discord bot in devlopment, soon I'll be available to help everyone (❁´◡`❁)
 [goflow](https://github.com/trustmaster/goflow): Flow-based and dataflow programming library for Go (golang)
 [can-it-http-2](https://github.com/navaneethkm004/can-it-http-2): Check if websites are http/1.0 or http/2.0
 [go-mud](https://github.com/alienspaces/go-mud): A M.U.D (multi user dungeon) with a back end API built with Go and a front end UI built with Flutter.
+[beep](https://github.com/faiface/beep): A little package that brings sound to any Go application.
+Suitable for playback and audio-processing.